 The problem landed in the lap of Yewon Son and her five classmates.
 Son, a 21-year-old U of T student, was18 at the time and had only recently finished high school...
 Read More...

 Just before dawn in the nation’s capital this summer—before tourists flooded the streets—UMW alumna Grace May placed her order in the Dunkin’ Donuts, located inside the James Madison Memorial Building of the Library of Congress.

 2017 Platinum Distinction from the Modern Library Awards

 ST Imaging is proud to announce that the ST ViewScan III microfilm scanner was awarded a 2017 Platinum Modern Library Award (MLA).
 The ST ViewScan III is the only microfilm scanner to win three consecutive Platinum Modern Libary Awards (MLA).

 Available in Canada exclusively from Ristech.
 Contact Us

 Richmond Hill Public Library has chosen Ristech's Viewscan III microfilm/microfiche readers for their library patrons to research and browse their extensive collection.
 This aquisition will benefit the community by prioviding them access to an emmense wealth of local history and geneological data.
 Additionally patrons can bring in their colour slides to view, and digitally reproduce as they desire.

-Guelph Public Library has chosen Ristech's Viewscan III microfilm/microfiche readers for their library patrons to research and browse their extensive collection.
-These aquisitions will benefit the community by prioviding them access to an emmense wealth of local history, baptismal records, Civil Vital Statistics, including city directories and census reports.
-Additionally patrons can bring in their colour slides to view, and reproduce as they desire.
+Toronto Public Library has again chosen Ristech's Viewscan III microfilm/microfiche readers for their Reference Library to digitize, research and browse their extensive collection.
+This acquisition will benefit the community by providing them access to an immense wealth of local history, including city directories and census reports.